Motiejus/motiejus.github.com/_posts/2016-08-12-networking-bgp.markdown

 * ASN -- Autonomous Zone Number.
 32-bit integer globally uniquely identifying the AS.
 ASNs between 64512 and 65535 are reserved for private use.
 * iBGP -- internal BGP.
 Usually used for internal traffic within AS.
-* eGBP -- external BGP.
+* eBGP -- external BGP.
 Used in Internet.
 * CIDR ip block, e.g. 10.0.0.0/8, 192.168.0.1/24.

 Main differences between iBGP and eBGP: